Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/decentralized-knowledge-graphs.md

 # Concepts: Vertical and Horizontal Integration

-(import description from decentralized concepts NIP)
+(may transfer or duplicate text from the decentralized concepts NIP to here)

 # Knowledge Graph Structure